 Today, over a century later, Madam C.J.
 Walker’s business is going through a renaissance spearheaded by Sundial Brands.
-Earlier this year, it launched MADAM by Madame C.J.
-Walker, a line of 11 products including shampoo, conditioner, gel, pomade, and more — that are free of parabens, alcohol sulfates, and petrolatum — with the spirit of its founder in mind as well as that of the modern-day kinky/curly haircare consumer.
+Earlier this year, it launched MADAM by Madam C.J.
+Walker, a line of 11 products including shampoo, conditioner, gel, pomade, and more — that are free of parabens, alcohol sulfates, and petrolatum — with the spirit of its founder in mind, as well as that of the modern-day kinky/curly haircare consumer.

 Her Agenda: Tell me about the line that launched early this year and how the product formulations tap into the work that Madam C.J.
 Walker put in.

 A'Lelia Bundles: It really just pays homage to Madam Walker.
-Being inspired by her original formula, her Madam Walker's Wonderful Hair Grower, which was an ointment that healed scalp infections.
+Being inspired by her original formula, Madam Walker's Wonderful Hair Grower, which was an ointment that healed scalp infections.
 And so we don't have exactly the same problems that we had then.
 We've taken a hundred years' worth of research and development and science and technology to really focus on her original goal, which was to have healthy scalps in order to have healthy hair, to give you styling options.
 So that's where we are.
 It's just really exciting to be inspired by her and to now have these updated formulas.

 And I know you're not a chemist, but you're a historian.
 So what's been your involvement in the process of creating these products?

 You're right.
 I'm not a chemist, even though I grew up with both of my parents involved in the haircare business.
 My mom was vice president of the Madam C.J.
 Walker manufacturing company.
 My dad worked for the Walker company for a little while after they were married, but then he was hired away to be president of Summit Laboratories, which was another Black haircare company during that period of time.
 But I would go with my mom to her office in Indianapolis, in the Walker Building, and go to the factory, watch the ladies mix the products up.
-So I had some of that in my DNA.
+So, I had some of that in my DNA.

 But yes, my real passion was writing and my parents really encouraged that.
-So while I never thought I would be in the family business, I thought I would be a writer.
+So, while I never thought I would be in the family business, I thought I would be a writer.
 All of those things came full circle once I started writing about Madam Walker and telling her story.
-And I think when I was growing up, the Walker company where it had been a big deal for many, many decades, by the 1950s and 1960s, was just one of many Black companies.
+And I think when I was growing up, the Walker company, where it had been a big deal for many, many decades, by the 1950s and 1960s, was just one of many Black companies.
 And it wasn't a major player, but my telling of the story over these last really 50 years, which is hard for me to believe, has helped to bring her story alive for people and really try to make it contemporary.
-So my role has been having these parents who were involved in the business, having this amazing family story, and then using my skills as a journalist and as a storyteller to try to make her available, and make her story available to a contemporary audience.
+So, my role has been having these parents who were involved in the business, having this amazing family story, and then using my skills as a journalist and as a storyteller to try to make her available, and make her story accessible to a contemporary audience.